Comparison between clay brick and AAC block in Bangladesh

 Conclusion

-Clay bricks and AAC blocks both have merits.
-Red bricks are durable but heavy, heat-absorbing, and less eco-friendly.
-AAC blocks are lighter, faster, sustainable, and smart for modern Bangladesh construction.
+Clay bricks and AAC blocks both have strengths.
+Red bricks offer durability but are heavy, trap heat, and are less eco-friendly.
+On the contrary, AAC blocks are lightweight, save energy, and speed up construction.

-Since 2011, has delivered innovative solutions nationwide.
-As the exclusive DONGYUE AAC Block machine partner, they bring world-class technology to Bangladesh.
+Since 2011, has been delivering innovative and reliable construction solutions nationwide.
+As the exclusive partner of DONGYUE AAC block machines in Bangladesh, they bring world-class technology to